ActivitySim/activitysim/docs/howitworks.rst

 How the System Works
 ====================

-This page describes how the software works, how multiprocessing works, and the example model data schema.
+This page describes how the software works, how multiprocessing works, and the primary example model data schema.

 .. _how_the_system_works: